 Jacksonville is the site of numerous schools including Jacksonville College and Baptist Missionary Association Theological Seminary.

 Founded in 1854, Lon Morris College was the oldest two-year institution in the state of Texas.
 Originally begun in Kilgore, it was later moved to Jacksonville, and is named after R. A. "Lon" Morris, who gave his estate to the school.
 Among the many notable graduates of Lon Morris are actress Sandy Duncan, TV star Margo Martindale, singer K.T.
 Oslin, Tommy Tune, singer Johnny Horton, country music artist Neal McCoy, and Amanda McBroom.
 Lon Morris was closed in late 2012.

-The 28th Annual Tomato Fest will be held on Saturday, June 9, 2012 in Jacksonville, the Home of the World's Largest Bowl of Salsa.
-It will be located at the corner of Commerce and Austin Streets, and begin at 10:00am.
+The Tomato Fest is held annually in Jacksonville, the Home of the World's Largest Bowl of Salsa.
+It is located at the corner of Commerce and Austin Streets.
 Events include Tomato Eating Contest, Soccer and Fishing Tournaments, Farmers Market, Salsa Contest, Chili's Street Dance, and more, with over 200 vendors!

 Jacksonville offers a variety of lodging including the Holiday Inn Express, LaQuinta Inn, Best Western Executive Inn, Comfort Inn, HomePlace Inn and other properties, B&Bs, and RV Parks.